-Giardia is a type of protozoan parasite that can affect a number of animals, including dogs and humans Because it can affect humans, it is considered a zoonotic disease.
-Giardia infection is called giardiasis and most commonly causes diarrhea in dogs.
+Giardia is a type of protozoan parasite that can affect a number of animals, including dogs and humans.
+Because it can be spread from animals to humans, it is considered a zoonotic disease.
+The disease caused by Giardia infection is called giardiasis, and its most common symptom in dogs is diarrhea.

-Giardia is not a worm, but a microscopic single-celled parasite.
-There are numerous species of Giardia, and not all are known.
-However, it is known that these organisms live in the intestines of animals in the form of trophozoites.
-These trophozoites have long whip-like appendages called flagellates, which enable them to swim throughout the intestines of a host.
-In the intestines, the trophozoites attach to cells in the small intestine.
-This leads to maldigestion, malabsorption, and diarrhea.
-Outside a host's body, two trophozoites join to create a protective cyst.
-This allows them to survive in the environment until they can infect a new host.
+Giardia is not a worm, but a microscopic, single-celled parasite.
+There are numerous species of Giardia, and not all have been identified.
+However, it is known that Giardia can exist in two forms--trophozoites and cysts.
+Trophozoites are the active form and have long whip-like appendages called flagella, which enable them to swim throughout the intestines of a host.
+In the intestines, the trophozoites attach to and damage cells in the small intestine, which leads to maldigestion, malabsorption, and diarrhea.
+Trophozoites can also form cysts that are designed to survive outside a host's body.

 How Dogs Get Giardia Infections

-Giardia is shed in the stool of affected animals.
-Giardia cysts can survive in the environment for weeks to months depending on conditions.
-The cysts thrive in water, living for one to three months.
+Giardia is shed in the stool of infected animals.
+Giardia cysts can survive in the environment for days to months depending on conditions.
+The cysts thrive in cold water, living for one to three months.
+Viability decreases as water warms.
 They can survive in cooler soil temperatures for up to 7 weeks and for about a week in warmer soil or on surfaces.

-Giardia infection occurs when Giardia cysts are ingested.
-Dogs may drink contaminated water, eat off the ground where contaminated soil is present, or self-groom after coming into contact with contaminated soil, stool, water, or another contaminated surface.
-Humans are most commonly infected with Giardia after drinking contaminated water.
+Infection occurs when Giardia cysts are ingested.
+Dogs and puppies contract Giardia by drinking contaminated water, eating off the ground where contaminated soil is present, or self-grooming after coming into contact with contaminated soil, stool, water, or another contaminated material.
+Humans are most commonly infected with Giardia after coming in contact with the feces of a person shedding Giardia or drinking contaminated water.
 Fortunately, evidence shows that dog-to-human transmission of Giardia is rare.

 Signs of Giardia in Dogs

-The most common sign of Giardia infection is diarrhea that often becomes bloody.
-Bloating and flatulence may also occur.
-Many dogs display general malaise, lethargy, and loss of appetite.
+Many dogs with Giardia have no symptoms, but if they do, the most common sign is diarrhea, which may come and go or be fatty in appearance.
+Flatulence may also occur.
+Some dogs display general malaise, lethargy, and loss of appetite.
 Though less common, vomiting sometimes occurs with giardiasis.
 If left untreated, giardiasis can lead to weight loss, malnourishment, dehydration and more.
 If you notice these signs (or any other signs of illness) in your dog, contact your veterinarian.

 Diagnosing Giardia in Dogs